-In all the years, however, I never lost touch with philosophy.
+In all the years, however, I never lost fascination with philosophy.
 To this day it is still the predominant mental model for how I interpret the world.
 But being an entrepreneur meant investing myself in the business, so life got busy.
-It then got even busier when I had children.I then realised how invested I had become in philosophy while at university.
-I missed the reading and exploration and, most of all, the deep thinking.
+It then got even busier when I had children but I still missed the reading, exploration and, most of all, the deep thinking of my university days.

 They say the best way to understand a complex topic is to teach it, and this was the incentive for starting this blog.
 I find thought experiments absolutely fascinating because they are used by such a diverse set of disciplines and therefore provide the opportunity for me to immerse myself in different domains for brief periods — and again, do some deep thinking.